Trump Allies Blast Colo. Ruling as Partisan, un-American

 "This is insane.
 In the US, we don't allow political hacks to kick their 'enemies' off the ballot because they disagree with them.
 If this is the path that radical Dems choose to weaponize the courts against conservatives, we are no better than the socialist regimes in VZ & Cuba," Florida Republican Sen. Rick Scott said in a post.

-“The ‘pro-democracy’ party at work.
-How ridiculous,” said House Judiciary Chairman Jim Jordan, R-Ohio, in a post.
+"The 'pro-democracy' party at work.
+How ridiculous," said House Judiciary Chair Jim Jordan, R-Ohio, in a post.

 Conservatives then called on the Supreme Court of the United States to quickly overturn the partisan ruling.